remydecoupes/covid19-tweets-mood-tetis/README.md

     **We see that H-TFIDF have more word with unique location that the others.
 It can then extract terms specific of a location**.

     H-TFIDF works better thant TF/TF-IDF for state with big amount of tweets (England)
+11. Retrieve tweets corresponding at best ranked terms extracted by H-TF-IDF